letsencrypt/website/README.md

 This is the repository for the main [Let's Encrypt website].

 This site is built with [Hugo].
-It's entirely static, no server-side code/scripting.
+It's entirely static, with no server-side code/scripting.

 To see your changes, [install Hugo Extended], then run it with: